Convierta esta página en Español

 Housing Assistance Options

-Section 8 provides very low-income families rental assistance in a safe, decent and sanitary home while maintaining their rent payments at an affordable level.
-The Section 8 Housing Choice Voucher Program provides incentive to private property owners and landlords to rent to low-income families by offering timely assistance payments and excellent service.
+The Housing Choice Voucher program provides very low-income families rental assistance in a safe, decent and sanitary home while maintaining their rent payments at an affordable level.
+The Housing Choice Voucher Program provides incentive to private property owners and landlords to rent to low-income families by offering timely assistance payments and excellent service.

-Currently, there are over 700 owners and landlords receiving rental assistance checks on behalf of over 1365 Section 8 families.
+Currently, there are over 700 owners and landlords receiving rental assistance checks on behalf of over 1365 HCV families.
 Annually, LHA provides approximately $6.5 million in rental assistance to the greater Laredo community.
-There are Section 8 families currently receiving assistance in the Webb, Zapata and Dimmit counties.
+There are HCV families currently receiving assistance in the Webb, Zapata and Dimmit counties.

 Public Housing